neuro4ml/neuro4ml.github.io/Week_2/3-Networks.md

 :width: 300px
 :align: center

-Attractor model proposed in 1995 ([Skaggs et al. 1995](https://pubmed.ncbi.nlm.nih.gov/11539168/)).
+A ring attractor model for heading direction ([Skaggs et al. 1995](https://pubmed.ncbi.nlm.nih.gov/11539168/)).
 ```

-There are lots of details, but the most salient one is that there are strong excitatory connections between neighboring head direction cells, and strong inhibitory connections between distant cells.
+There are lots of details, but the most salient one is that there are strong excitatory connections between neighbouring head direction cells, and strong inhibitory connections between distant cells.
 This means that there will be just one cluster of active cells at any time, and either visual or vestibular inputs to the head direction cells will cause the peak to shift around the ring.

 Interestingly they thought of this as a somewhat abstract model, and wrote: